Andy Headen

 Andrew Roosevelt Headen (born July 8, 1960) is an American former professional football player who was a linebacker for six seasons with the New York Giants of the National Football League (NFL).
 He played college football for the Clemson Tigers, helping them win the 1981 national championship game.
+He was selected in the eighth round with the 205th overall pick in the 1983 NFL Draft.